 Parish Life - our Community

 Numerous groups and individuals help Holy Spirit to be a welcoming and warm community.
 Receptions, coffee hour, receptions following funerals and memorial services and other gatherings are places where food and drink help to build community.
 Conversation-filled supper club dinners bring us together over delicious meals to learn about each other in smaller settings.
 At Holy Spirit, the potluck tradition isn't a side dish to the success of the yearly Lenten speaker series/suppers.
-Holiday Market (formerly known as Fall Festival) and the spring Rummage Sale inspire us to work together for the greater good of the parish and Missoula.
+Holiday Market and the spring Rummage Sale inspire us to work together for the greater good of the parish and Missoula.
 And nametags and a picture directory are helping us to grow in community, constantly welcoming new people into our congregation.

 Coffee Hours follow the 10:15 service and sometimes the 8 am Sunday services.
 We are looking for a few more people who would like to be a part of our committee.
 Coffee Hour is a wonderful way to get to know people in the congregation and for them to get to know you.
 We would like to have three to four people each Sunday to help serve coffee and put out treats.
 You only need to sign up for a few Sundays a year.
 This is such a meaningful part of our church community.
 Please consider helping out with coffee hour this year.
 If you are interested contact Kathy Swannack through the church office at 542-2167 or .